-AEMO may consider these additional market benefits if they are deemed to be important to the market benefit test decision, and if it is practical to do so.
+AEMO may consider and record additional market benefit classes12 if they are deemed to be important to the market benefit test decision, and if it is practical to do so.

 From this analysis AEMO may identify and declare an MBAS gap.
 AEMO may then request the relevant TNSP to put arrangements in place to meet the MBAS gap, or to provide reasons why the NSCAS gap will not be met.
 Arrangements to meet the MBAS gap will be subject to rules requirements applying to TNSP expenditure.